| Home Who

 Servant of God Demetrius Augustine Gallitzin, explains the evidence for the

+"heroic virtues" of the Prince-Priest.
 Father Thomas Heyden of Bedford remains one of the

 most important witnessess to the heroic virtues and holy life of the